 \begin{enumerate} \item[{\bf (i)}] {\bf Fundamental properties of uniformly quasiconvex functions.} We characterize the class of uniformly quasiconvex functions, study its calculus (addition, scalar multiplication, quotient, and composite functions), and explore its coercivity.
-Crucially, we demonstrate that this class inherently excludes saddle points by proving the equivalence between their stationary points (Definition~\ref{def:stationary}) and their unique global minimizers, thus demonstrating the absence of spurious local minima or saddle points (Theorem~\ref{th:unifisdir}).
+Crucially, we demonstrate that this class inherently excludes saddle points by proving the equivalence between their stationary points (Definition~\ref{def:stationary}) and their unique global minimizers, thus demons\-tra\-ting the absence of spurious local minima or saddle points (Theorem~\ref{th:unifisdir}).

-\item[{\bf (ii)}] {\bf Convergence analysis and rates of HiPPA.} We provide a simple convergence analysis to a global minimizer of \eqref{eq:mainproblem} for HiPPA thanks to the desirable properties of the Moreau envelope.
-Our analysis reveals the following convergence behaviors of HiPPA when the uniform quasiconvexity modulus admits a power function of degree $q$ as a lower bound on an interval $\mathcal{I}$: (i) for $q\in (1,2]$ and $\mathcal{I}=[0,1)$, HiPPA exhibits local linear rate for $p\in (1,2)$; (ii) for $q=2$ and $\mathcal{I}=[0,\infty)$, HiPPA converges linearly for $p=2$; (iii) for $p=q>2$ and $\mathcal{I}=[0,\infty)$, HiPPA converges linearly; (iv) for $q\geq 2$ and $\mathcal{I}=[0,\infty)$, HiPPA achieves superlinear rate for $p>q$.
+\item[{\bf (ii)}] {\bf Convergence and complexity analysis of HiPPA.} We provide a simple convergence and complexity analysis to a global minimizer of \eqref{eq:mainproblem} for HiPPA thanks to the desirable properties of the Moreau envelope.
+Our analysis reveals the following convergence behaviors of HiPPA when the uniform quasiconvexity modulus $\phi$ admits a power function of degree $q$ as a lower bound, i.e., $\phi(t) \geq c t^q$ for some $c>0$, on an interval $\mathcal{I}$: (i) for $q\in (1,2)$ and $\mathcal{I}=[0,1)$, HiPPA exhibits a local linear rate for $p\in [q,2)$; (ii) HiPPA converges linearly when $p=2$, $q=2$, and also when $p=q>2$, provided that $\mathcal{I}=[0,\infty)$; (iii) for $q\geq 2$ and $\mathcal{I}=[0,\infty)$, HiPPA achieves a superlinear rate for $p>q$.
 To the best of our knowledge, this is the first comprehensive study of convergence rates of HiPPA.
 Surprisingly, some of these results are novel even for strongly or uniformly convex functions. \end{enumerate}